 information about each other, and although we may find it particularly unpleasant and highly impolite, dogs don't, they're simply socializing and gathering information.

 As we now know, a normal healthy poop will produce enough pressure on the anal glands to release a small amount of this very smelly fluid onto your dog's poop.

 This action is usually enough to empty your dog's glands naturally and unaided.
 We never notice the smell or see evidence of the secretion.

-However, if your Cocker's poop is too soft, and/or he often suffers from diarrhea, there won't be any pressure to help expel the substance from glands.
+However, if your Cocker's poop is too soft, and/or he often suffers from diarrhoea, there won't be any pressure to help expel the substance from glands.

 When this happens, a build-up can occur and if it's not expressed it can thicken and block the anal duct, resulting in your dog's anal glands becoming impacted.

 If the problem isn't treated, it could lead to infection and extremely painful abscesses.